Registration: Course & Program

 The course I want is full.
 How can I get into it?

-Can I ask to enter Honors after the Summer session?
+Can I ask to enter Honours after the Summer session?

 Can I ask to enter a Specialization after the Summer session?